xnum/resume/resume.md

     - Implemented the Go version client library to integrate two blockchains (Monero, Tezos) in exchange.
     - Improved testing with database/cache tuning to speed up 300%.
     - Led a team of five engineers in developing and maintaining a backend system for a cryptocurrency exchange.
-    - Participated as an interviewer in six job interviews for management roles.

 June 2017-June 2018